 - Very high cost if there are 2-3 ply’s that require labor and materials to install.

 - Asphaltic based roofs rely on granules for protection from the sun.
 Without granules, Asphalt based roofs crack and break apart.

-- If granules are not included with your modified roof system (known as a smooth surface mod-bit), the materials must be coated with aluminum roof coating or the surface will show accelerated aging.
+- If granules are not included with your modified roof system (known as a smooth surface mod-bit), the materials must be coated with an aluminum roof coating, or the surface will show accelerated aging.
 Typically, periodic recoating will be required.

 - Modified Bitumen roof systems age prematurely if used on roofs that hold any water.